React Render Props with class based and functional components

 component that renders a sidebar.
 You want the sidebar to be hidden when the

 screen size is less than 768px.
-And you have a DeviceSummary
+And you have a DeviceSummary component that

 simply displays the device information such as screen height and width to the